jack-liu601/terraform-rds/README.md

 ## Task: Create a production grade terraform stack which creates the following:

 1. AWS RDS Instnace:
-      Features required:
+      - Features required:
-      ■ Consider any compatible instance type
+              - Consider any compatible instance type
-      ■ Min 13000 IOPS required.
+              - Min 13000 IOPS required.
 (Use cost effective method in choosing IOPS)
-      ■ Enable IAM authentication and grant required permissions to the application to connect.
+              - Enable IAM authentication and grant required ermissions to the application to connect.
 3. AWS subnet group
 4. AWS security group with rules which allows secure connection from the application.